superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Project Proposal Final/final proposal.md

 #### 2. Maximize Drone effectiveness
 **Objective:** Enhance the capabilities of the drone making it as effective as possible.
 **Measurement:**
-- Analyze how close the drone comes to achieving the measures of success
+- Analyze how close the drone comes to achieving the measures of success.
-- Routinely evaluate the trajectory of the team to ensure timeline is kept and project scope is kept within bounds
+- Routinely evaluate the trajectory of the team to ensure the timeline is kept and project scope is kept within bounds.

 #### 3. Ensure Usability and Safety
-**Objective:** Optimize the drones features to create a more user- friendly device that operates safely.
+**Objective:** Optimize the drone's features to create a more user-friendly device that operates safely.
 **Measurement:**
 - The success rate of how well the drone operates without failure.
 - How easy and effective the drone’s operation is when operated by different users.